-Here is the first one, "Summertime," framed.
+Here is the second one, "And the Live'n is Easy," framed in black, silver is also an option.
 Both are available through my gallery in Palmetto located at 419 10th Ave W.

 I'll be teaching a 2 day workshop in Tequesta, FL next February 8th & 9th on painting small, quick studies, if interested please contact The Lighthouse Art Center to register.